zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 To accurately model such continuous deformation, classical rigid-body kinematics is no longer sufficient.
 Instead, we adopt a geometrically exact Cosserat rod formulation to describe the robot as a continuous elastic body.

-The robot is modeled using Cosserat rod theory.
-The backbone deformation is parameterized using strain fields and reduced using modal basis functions.
+In this model, the backbone deformation is parameterized using strain fields and reduced using modal basis functions.

 The mechanical modeling involves: